 Arguably, his most inspired decision was to set up JCB’s first overseas operation in India.
 That was in 1979 when few companies would have contemplated setting up business in India.
 His love for the country and its people, and an absolute conviction in its long-term market potential have paid dividends as JCB now employs over 5,000 people in India, which has become the company’s single largest market.
 The move was to become a template for the company’s subsequent moves into Brazil, USA and China.

-Since becoming Chairman, he has taken JCB from a one-factory operation in Staffordshire with a turnover of £43 million to a global business with 22 plants around the world employing 12,500 people making over 300 different products.
-Recent results speak for themselves - JCB reported a turnover of £2.62 billion in 2016 and earnings of £287 million.
+Since becoming Chairman, he has taken JCB from a one-factory operation in Staffordshire with a turnover of £43 million to a global business with 22 plants around the world employing over 15,000 people making over 300 different products.
+Recent results speak for themselves - JCB reported a record turnover of £3.35 billion in 2017 and earnings of £341 million.
 A new £63m factory was opened in Brazil in 2012 and two new factories costing £62 million were opened in Jaipur, India during 2014.

 Lord Bamford has held some key positions in British society over the years but it is for his many business achievements that he has achieved the most recognition, including National Westminster Young Exporter of the Year (1972), The Guardian Young Businessman of the Year (1979) and Chevalier de l’Ordre National du Merite (1989).
 He was knighted by Her Majesty The Queen in 1990 and awarded the Commendatore al merito della Repubblica Italiana in 1995.

 An award by the UK India Business Council for his significant contribution to Anglo-Indian business relations was bestowed in 2008 and he was appointed a UKTI Business Ambassador in 2010 to promote UK excellence in overseas markets.
 He has also been inducted into the Association of Equipment Manufacturers‘ Hall of Fame USA and received a number of honorary degrees and doctorates from leading British universities.